corinnt/wordle-guesser/README.md

 Generates possible guesses for the wordle!

-*Currently throws an infinite loop!
-Debugging in progress*
+*Currently gives all the words that absolutely don't work... debugging in progress*

 Example: